Klasse-Digitale-Grafik/tutorials/GoLive.md

 ```
 > This keeps everythigng in cache for 2 years, so once you make changes to one of your assets, remember to rename it or add a query parameter for [cache busting](https://css-tricks.com/strategies-for-cache-busting-css/): `styles.css?version=2`.

+### PHP Version `speed`
+Check the current PHP version the server uses.
+If it’s `7.3` or lower, it might be worth updating.
+As of Spring 2021, current versions are `7.4` and `8`.
+You should be able to upgrade `7.x` versions without breaking stuff.
+When upgrading from `5.x`, test all features of your website afterwards.

+### HTTP/2 `speed`
+If you manage your own server, check if **[HTTP/2](https://tools.keycdn.com/http2-test)** is enabled.
+This enables servers to answer multiple reguest within one single response, which speeds up your waiting time.

+### Google PageSpeed `speed`
+Go to [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights) and test your website performance.

 ### sitemap.xml `seo`
 A sitemap provides a complete collection of all subpages and images to a bot or even a person:
 - [sitemaps.org](https://www.sitemaps.org/protocol.html) official documentation